Our Verdict

 Should You Buy the Navigator?

 We don't think this is an ideal jogger or full-size double stroller for most families.
-It is harder to use than most competition and heavier than comparable joggers.
+It is harder to use than most competitors and heavier than comparable joggers.
 While the price is attractive, we also think there are less expensive double options that most parents will find easier to use and push.

 What Other Double Stroller Should You Consider?

-If you love Baby Trend or want an inexpensive double, you can take off-road or occasionally jog with; we think the Baby Trend Expedition Double is the better choice.
-This alternative Baby Trend option is lighter and smaller and earned better test results for maneuverability.
+If you love Baby Trend or want an inexpensive double you can take off-road or occasionally jog with, we think the Baby Trend Expedition Double is the better choice.
+This alternative Baby Trend option is lighter and smaller, and earned better test results for maneuverability.
 Given that it has similar features and seating to the Navigator, we think the better scores and lower price make the Expedition a no-brainer.